Tanvi-18/Spring-MVC-CRUD/README.md

 - **Controller (C):** Handles user requests, interacts with the Model to retrieve or update data, and directs the View to render appropriate responses.
 It serves as the central hub for processing user actions.

+## Key Components

+### Dispatcher Servlet

+- **Description:** The Dispatcher Servlet acts as the front controller in a Spring MVC application.
+It receives all incoming HTTP requests and directs them to the appropriate controller for processing.
+It plays a central role in request handling and acts as an entry point to the Spring MVC application.

+### Handler Mapping

+- **Description:** Handler Mapping is responsible for mapping incoming HTTP requests to the appropriate controller methods.
+It defines the URL patterns and the corresponding controllers, ensuring that requests are routed to the correct controller for further processing.

+### Controller

+- **Description:** Controllers in Spring MVC are responsible for handling user requests and performing specific actions.
+They receive input from the Dispatcher Servlet, process the data, interact with the Model to perform CRUD operations, and determine which View should be rendered to the user.
+Controllers are a crucial part of the application's business logic.

+### View Resolver

+- **Description:** View Resolver is responsible for determining which View should be used to render the response to the user.
+It takes the logical view name returned by the controller and maps it to an actual view template, such as a JSP file or HTML page.
+This component helps in separating the presentation logic from the controller logic in the application.

+These components work together to implement the Model-View-Controller (MVC) pattern in a Spring MVC application, allowing for a structured and maintainable codebase.

 ## Features

 - **User Interface:** Provides a user-friendly web interface for performing CRUD operations.